 - To delete the noise.
-This usually requires a dedicated plugin, but many sound editors have their own VSTs on board;
+This usually requires a dedicated plugin, but many sound editors have their own VST plugins on board;

 - Correct the pitch of the notes of the vocal parts.
 This is also usually done by special plugins (for example, Auto-Tune), but some sequencers can handle it themselves;